ChristopherDalziel/redux-saga-example/README.md

-# React Redux Saga Hooks Example
+# React Redux Saga Class Component Example

 A simple counter application that uses React-Redux to create a global store and Redux-Saga to update it asynchronously.